joel1618/Collision/README.md

 <br/>7.
 The console should output indicating what is happening.
 <br/>8.
 The position table should be updated with the latest position information.

-<br/>The application by default emulates the aircraft data as a reliable api to receive this data from is limited and expensive.
+<br/>The application by default emulates aircraft flight data using the same data type as flightstats.com api.
+Flightstats.com's api is an expensive and limited api for real world application at this time.